 - Cut-and-paste: It may also be possible to cut out a portion of the shell, then re-align the riding rings and carrying rollers to adapt to the warp, then weld the shell back together.
 This will look ugly but may still work.

-Otherwise, though, if your kiln has become warped, you need to call in the experts at Kiln Technologies.
+Otherwise, though, if your kiln has become warped, you need to call in the experts at Kiln Technology Company.

-Kiln Technology has plenty of kiln spares and extensive experience in repairs.
+Kiln Technology Company has plenty of kiln spares and extensive experience in repairs.
 Call us today!